microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ```

 Validation errors:
-- Validate that `opcode` equals `HitObject_TraceRay`.
 - Validate the resource for `acceleration structure handle`.
 - Validate the compatibility of type `PayloadT`.
 - Validate that `payload` is a valid pointer.

-Validation warnings:
-- If `ray flags` is constant, validate the combination.
-- If `instance inclusion mask` is constant, validate that no more than the 8 least significant bits are set.
-- If `ray contribution to hit group index` is constant, validate that no more than the 4 least significant bits are set.
-- If `multiplier for geometry contribution to hit group index` is constant, validate that no more than the 4 least significant bits are set.
-- If `miss shader index` is constant, validate that no more than the 16 least significant bits are set.

 #### HitObject_FromRayQuery